 There’s a lot of confusion out there when it comes to bottle service reservations in Las Vegas.
-Case in point, we get multiple inquiries on the daily about how it works, what the price includes, what to expect at the table, how to calculate the total cost, if we can guarantee a table, and the list goes on and on.
+Case in point, we get multiple inquiries daily about how it works, what the price includes, what to expect at the table, how to calculate the total cost, if we can guarantee a table, and the list goes on and on.

 So to help you guys out, we’re taking all of your questions and putting them together in one complete guide about Las Vegas bottle service.

 What Is Bottle Service?

 Bottle service (also referred to as table service or VIP tables) is the ultimate Las Vegas clubbing experience.
 And frankly, in our opinion, it’s the best way to enjoy a club.